 The staffing at the facility is based upon position.
-There are 2 Captains, 5 Lieutenants, and 77 correctional staff.
+There are 2 Captains, 13 Lieutenants, and 207 correctional staff.
 The facility reviews and petitions for changes in post titles or additional staff based on need.
-While the staffing plan is reviewed weekly, the last documented review was conducted on January 6, 2016.
-There have been on deviations of staffing due to the process of voluntary and involuntary mandatory overtime described above; however the most common reasons for voluntary or involuntary mandatory overtime include employee absences due to sick, vacation, or personal time; employee training; posts created due to construction; and administrative leave due to discipline, specialized training, investigations or specific duties outside of the facility.
+While the staffing plan is reviewed weekly, the last documented review was conducted on March 11, 2016.
+There have been no deviations of staffing due to the process of voluntary and involuntary mandatory overtime described above; however the most common reasons for voluntary or involuntary mandatory overtime include employee absences due to sick, vacation, or personal time; employee training; posts created due to construction; and administrative leave due to discipline, specialized training, investigations or specific duties outside of the facility.
 Any changes are documented on the Shift Report and these were reviewed by the auditor.

-Unannounced rounds are conducted by policy on every shift by facility supervisors.
+Post orders require 30 minute rounds on each shift.
+Unannounced rounds are conducted by policy on every shift by Captains and Lieutenants.
 This was verified through log book entries.
-Additionally, the Warden and Deputy Warden conduct random rounds throughout the week which are not always documented.
+Additionally, the Warden and Deputy Warden conduct random rounds throughout the week which are not always documented and are not conducted on the overnight shift.
 During conversations with staff who conduct these rounds, it was determined that these rounds were included in the existing rounds that are required, and as such are not documented as unannounced rounds for the purposes of compliance with PREA standards.
 Staff have received no training on what they are to be aware of and that rounds should include all areas of the facility.
-It was also noted that the following areas are of concern due to limited sight supervision: dish wash area in kitchen and chapel.
+It was also noted that the following areas are of concern due to limited sight supervision: laundry area behind dryers.